CalmDownVal/signal/readme.md

 Asynchronous signal interface is almost identical to its synchronous counterpart.
-The key difference is that an async signal will check the return type of every handler and handle all promises it receives.
+The key difference is that an async signal will check the return type of every handler and handle any promises it receives.

-When using async signals all promise rejections are guaranteed to be handled regardless of execution strategy used, errors may however get suppressed.
-See below for details.
+When using async signals all promise rejections are guaranteed to be handled regardless of execution strategy used.
+In some cases errors may be suppressed, see below for details.

 The execution strategy of async handlers is configurable via the `parallel` option (see [Creating a Signal](#creating-a-signal)).